Penn Museum: Museum building

 The museum is housed in an Arts and Crafts and Eclectic style building that is one of the landmarks of the University of Pennsylvania campus.
 The existing original building (onto which have been grafted several later additions) is actually only approximately one-third of an ambitious design that would have created one of the largest museum buildings in the United States.
 Features of the extant building include a dramatic rotunda, multiple courtyards and gardens, a fountain, reflecting pool, glass mosaics, iron gates, and stone statuary.
-The Penn Museum was designed by a team of Philadelphia architects, all of whom taught on the faculty of the university: Wilson Eyre, Cope & Stewardson and Frank Miles Day.
+Penn Museum was designed by a team of Philadelphia architects, all of whom taught on the faculty of the university: Wilson Eyre, Cope & Stewardson and Frank Miles Day.
 The first phase was completed in 1899 and housed the discoveries from an expedition sponsored by the university to the ancient site of Nippur.
 The rotunda, which houses the Harrison Auditorium, was completed in 1915.
 Charles Klauder designed the Coxe Memorial Wing, which opened in 1926 to house the museum's Egyptian collection.
 The Sharpe Wing was completed in 1929.

 The Coxe Memorial Egyptian Wing was added to the museum in 1924 through a bequest by former museum board president Eckley Coxe.
 The administrative wing was added in 1929.
 The Academic Wing, which provided laboratories for the Anthropology department and classrooms was opened in 1971.
 The most recent major addition was made in 2002, with the addition of the Mainwaring (Collections Storage) Wing.